baselinrhq/baselinr/docs/dashboard/backend/README.md

 With this block enabled the CLI, sensors, and dashboard metrics automatically:

-1. Compare warehouse metadata (row counts, partition manifests, snapshot IDs) with `profilemesh_table_state`.
+1. Compare warehouse metadata (row counts, partition manifests, snapshot IDs) with `baselinr_table_state`.
 2. Skip runs when nothing changed (`profile_skipped_no_change` events are emitted for observability).
 3. Issue partial runs when detectors pinpoint specific partitions/batches.
 4. Downgrade to sampling or defer when cost guardrails would be exceeded.
-5. Persist the final decision, snapshot ID, and cost estimate back into `profilemesh_table_state` so subsequent scheduler ticks stay in sync with the dashboard.
+5. Persist the final decision, snapshot ID, and cost estimate back into `baselinr_table_state` so subsequent scheduler ticks stay in sync with the dashboard.

 ## Development